 With the speedy market share increase of the new speakers with virtual voice assistants such as Apple Siri, Amazon Alexa, and Google Assistant, people are starting to do their shopping by voice.

 67% of smart speaker owners in the USA are comfortable making financial transactions through voice banking.
 Most of them are also online and mobile banking users.

-At the same time, in a normal, non COVID period, many people spend time in their car commuting.
-The average American commute has reached 27 minutes one way in 2018.
+At the same time, in a normal, non-COVID period, many people spend time in their car commuting.
+The average American commute reached 27 minutes one way in 2018.
 This allows time to take care of any financials while in your car, using voice assistants.

 May it be checking your account balance or making certain payments, voice assistance will be a big thing in the near future in the Fintech industry.